Your city's sidewalks are lined with dinner—you just need to know where to look.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Get educated first: Spend 2-3 hours with your field guide studying the 5-10 most common urban edibles in your region (dandelion, plantain, purslane, wood sorrel, chickweed).
-Focus on look-alikes and toxic twins.
-Make flash cards if needed—this isn't optional knowledge.
+Spend 2-3 hours with a field guide learning 5-10 common urban edibles in your area—dandelion, plantain, purslane, wood sorrel, chickweed.
+Focus on toxic look-alikes and identification markers.
+Make flash cards if it helps you memorize the differences.

-Scout your neighborhood between 7-9 AM when light is best for identification.
-Walk alleys, park edges, vacant lots, and unmowed public spaces.
-Mark locations on your phone where you find potential edibles, but don't harvest yet.
-Note what grows where—dandelions love disturbed soil, wood sorrel prefers shade, purslane thrives in sidewalk cracks.
+Walk your neighborhood early morning (7-9 AM when light is best) through alleys, park edges, vacant lots, and unmowed spaces.
+Mark potential edible locations on your phone but don't harvest yet.
+Notice patterns—dandelions love disturbed soil, wood sorrel prefers shade, purslane thrives in sidewalk cracks.

 Get everything you need to make this quest amazing.